realvorl/bubblegum/README.md

  * `cd into the directory` where you cloned this project
  * run `./install.sh`
  * edit `bubble-dash/src/stateAndHost.json` according to your needs and save

-   <br/>if you are coming from the former jQuery version, you need to manually transfer your
-   hostnames like in the following picture:
+ # if you are coming from the former jQuery version, you need to manually transfer your hostnames like in the following picture:

 [logo]: https://github.com/realvorl/bubblegum/blob/master/transfer.png "What to expect"